technovangelist/katacoda-scenarios/k8s1-install/intro.md

 Next, create and apply a manifest for the Agent.
 In the hands-on exercise, you will see some of the interesting aspects of the manifest.

 Once the Agent is deployed, running `kubectl get daemonset` will return information about how many agents are running.
+Ultimately, you will have the agent running and collecting information about an application including its Postgres database.

 Let’s move on to see this in action.